baskotaaashu/ELK-Stack-Project1/README.md

 ### JumpBox Configuration

-As mentioned before,Jump box acts as a gateway to other resources in the network that are not exposed to the internet and hence, used to manage and access other resources securely.
+As mentioned before, Jump box acts as a gateway to other resources in the network that are not exposed to the internet and hence, used to manage and access other resources securely.
 Usually, jump box is a hardened and monitored device.
-In this project,JumpBoxProvisioner VM is the jump box and it runs an ansible container.The follwoing steps are completed on JumpBoxProvisioner:
+In this project, JumpBoxProvisioner VM is the jump box and it runs an ansible container.
+The follwoing steps are completed on JumpBoxProvisioner:

-- _Update the host,JumpBoxProvisioner._
+- _Update the host, JumpBoxProvisioner._
 - _Install docker._
 - _Pull and run ansible container._
 - _Configure necessary access control from Azure Portal._
-- _SSH to jump box from whitelisted IP to verify the access._
+- _SSH to JumpBoxProvisioner from whitelisted IP to verify the access._
 - _Generate ssh key to access other resources in the virtual network._
 - _Verify access to other resources in the virtual network._